Spurn Point: From Nervous Novice to Hopeful Birdwatcher

 Little Egret fishing

-I turned to the experts around me.
+Taking a breath, I turned to the experts around me, my vulnerability on my sleeve.
 "Could you show me where to look?"
 I asked.

 Booted Warbler at Spurn Point 2019The rare Booted Warbler in the sunflower patch